Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Experimental Results

 \subsubsection{Case Study 2: Multivariate Anomalies in AMS-SES}

-In the multivariate case, we examine anomalies within each subsystem, particularly focusing on the Atmosphere Management System (AMS), divided into greenhouse (AMS-FEG) and service section (AMS-SES) data of EDEN ISS.
-We assess anomaly types within the AMS-SES subsystem.
-As SAAI computation for multivariate anomalies is not feasible, we fix $K=10$ and use the consensus criterion to delineate anomaly types from clustering results.
-Figure \ref{fig:results:rq4_ams-ses_k10} displays the outcomes, with \texttt{Crafted} features discerning the majority (i.e. $7$) of anomaly types, followed by \texttt{Denoised} features with $6$. \texttt{Rocket} features isolate $4$ anomaly types and \texttt{Catch22} only $2$.
+In the multivariate case, we examine anomalies within each subsystem, here focusing on the AMS-SES subsystem.
+As $SAAI$ computation for multivariate anomalies is not feasible, we fix $K=10$ and use the consensus criterion to delineate anomaly type candidates from clustering results.
+Figure \ref{fig:results:rq4_ams-ses_k10} displays the outcomes, with \texttt{Crafted} features discerning the majority (i.e. $7$) of anomaly type candidates, followed by \texttt{Denoised} features with $6$. \texttt{Rocket} features isolate $4$ candidates and \texttt{Catch22} only $2$.
 The "$CO^2$ Peak" anomaly (\#1) exhibits the highest consensus, detected by \texttt{Denoised}, \texttt{Crafted}, and \texttt{Rocket} features.
-All other anomaly types show a consensus of $2/4$.
-Descriptions for isolated anomaly types are provided in Table \ref{tab:rq4_mv} in appendix \ref{appendix:anomaly_types}.
+All other anomaly type candidates show a consensus of $2/4$.
+Descriptions for isolated anomaly type candidates are provided in Table \ref{tab:rq4_mv} in the supplemental materials.
 While semantic interpretation remains elusive, we characterize them based on their shape.
 For instance, anomaly types (\#5, \#8) in Figure \ref{fig:results:rq4_ams-ses_k10} denote various manifestations of "steep slope" anomalies.
-Yet, descriptions for anomaly types (\#0, \#2, \#3) were challenging, hinting at potential false positive anomaly detection results.
+Yet, descriptions for candidates (\#0, \#2, \#3) were challenging, hinting at potential false positive anomaly detection results.
 In summary, interpreting multivariate anomalies is more challenging due to diverse sensor readings in each subsystem's multivariate time series.